Sector Mean Reversion on Swiss Stocks (SIX): 4.62% CAGR, +2.31% vs SMI

 Limitations

 Structural vs. cyclical underperformance.
 Mean reversion works on cyclical dislocations.
-Switzerland's dominant sectors (Healthcare, Consumer Defensive) are acyclical.
+Switzerland's dominant sectors (Healthcare, Consumer Defensive) are fundamentally acyclical.
 Their underperformance periods tend to reflect patent cycles, pipeline failures, and pricing headwinds, not temporary sentiment swings.

 Takeaway